b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```
 Here, the p-value (p < 0.05) demonstrates that the groups come from different populations (the means of those populations differ).
 As a reminder, in this case my made up `LStatistic` was `jl round(LStatisticEx2, digits=2)` whereas the F-Statistic is 6.56, so this time it is more distant.

 The differences stem from different methodology.
 For instance, just like in @sec:statistics_normal_distribution here we used `abs` function as our power horse.
 But do you remember, that statisticians love to get rid of the sign from a number by squaring it.
-Well, then let's rewrite our functions in a more statistical manner
+That is why you cannot always expect similar numbers, after all `abs(1)` = 1, `abs(-2)` = 2, but $1^2 = 1, (-2)^2 = 4$.
+Anyway, let's rewrite our functions in a more statistical manner

 ```jl
 s = """